 ^{} IP concentration is only for the students who are admitted through MIPD admission process and will be awarded the MIPD degree.
-For more details, please refer to page 21.

 ^{} DS concentration is available to be declared only as the 2nd concentration.
 The 1st concentration should be from your major to graduate.